Credit Card Calculator

 Average Daily Balance Method

-The most widely used method credit card issuers use to calculate the monthly interest payment is the average daily balance, or ADB method.
-Since months vary in length, credit card issuers use a daily periodic rate, or DPR to calculate the interest charges.
+The most widely used method credit card issuers use to calculate the monthly interest payment is the average daily balance, or the ADB method.
+Since months vary in length, credit card issuers use a daily periodic rate, or DPR, to calculate the interest charges.
 DPR is calculated by dividing the APR by 365, which is the number of days in a year.

 |Daily Periodic Rate, DPR =